Edmund Allenby, 1st Viscount Allenby: British change of grand strategy

 The British War cabinet was divided in debate in May 1917 over the allocation of British resources between the Western Front and other fronts, with Allied victory over Germany far from certain.
 George Curzon and Maurice Hankey recommended that Britain seize ground in the Middle East.
 David Lloyd George also wanted more effort on other fronts.
 Previously, leaders had been concerned that taking over Palestine would divide it and leave it for other countries to take, but repeated losses to the Turkish Army and the stalled Western Front changed their minds.

 Lloyd George wanted a commander "of the dashing type" to replace Lieutenant General Sir Archibald Murray in command of the Egyptian Expeditionary Force (EEF).
 Jan Smuts refused the command (late May) unless promised resources for a decisive victory.
 Lloyd George appointed Allenby to the role, although it was not decided immediately whether he would be authorised to launch a major offensive.
-Allenby believed his new assignment to be a joke, because he still believed that the war would be decided on the Western Front.
+Allenby believed his new assignment would not make a serious contribution to the war effort, because he still believed that the war would be decided on the Western Front.

 Although many of the War Cabinet wanted more efforts on the Palestine Front, the Chief of the Imperial General Staff (CIGS), General Sir William Robertson, believed that Western Front commitments did not justify a serious attempt to capture Jerusalem (Third Ypres was in progress from 31 July until November), and throughout 1917 he put pressure on Allenby to demand unrealistically large reinforcements to discourage the politicians from authorising Middle East offensives.